FreshRSS/FreshRSS/docs/fr/developers/04_Frontend/01_View_files.md

-# Les fichiers .phtml
+# The .phtml files

 **TODO**

-# Écrire une URL
+# Writing a URL

 **TODO**

-# Afficher une icône
+# Displaying an icon

 **TODO**